Atte-Oskari-Rasanen/COL1A1_quantification/Readme.md

 In case the user wants to use the trained Residual or Attention-Residual U-net model in the workflow, they can be downloaded from: https://www.dropbox.com/sh/j462f1szxd7xnza/AABhETE-6CUskf9olUOVjZqpa?dl=0.
 The rest of the models are found inside ./Quantification_COL1A1/saved_models.
 The former models could not be saved to Github due to their size. trad_unet_256_64.h5 model is the most optimised one out of the models is thus the recommended one.
+The model is not as efficient at identifying smaller or clumped nuclei as the trad_unet_own_data_256_32.h5.
+However, this one has the issue of capturing more background noise, which may not always be removed after postprocessing steps.

 ## Approach 1
 With 1_Deconvolution.ijm, the macro asks for the user to enter the input directory, which is recommended to be the directory called original_images inside Fiji.app folder as well as deconvolution option (A,B,C).
 A corresponds to the optimised deconvolution, B corresponds to the Hematoxylin-DAB deconvolution and C corresponds Hematoxylin and eosin stain deconvolution.
 The macro will automatically generate the COL1A1 channel image and HuNu channel images into the directory where the images were originally saved.
 After this, the workflow can be run as usual using the command: